Over the years, how we explore potential marketplaces has changed as more customers choose to shop online rather than in-person.

 (A description, star rating, price range, and plenty more can appear alongside a product.)

-These rich snippets draw attention and break through the noise of the SERPs that we see today.
+These rich snippets draw attention and break through the noise of crowded SERPs.

-Notice how some of the image results display a “Product” tag on the lower left-hand corner — this is another result of the product schema, which makes search results stand out and can drive clicks and conversions.
+Notice how some of the image results display a “Product” tag in the lower left-hand corner.
+This is another way that the product schema makes search results stand out to further drive engagement rates and conversions.

-The added value of the various product qualities also works to increase organic click-through rate (CTR).
+The added value that displaying various product qualities provides searchers also works to increase organic click-through rate (CTR).

 Recommended Reading: Testing FAQ Schema for Greater Search Visibility and CTR